flybywiresim/docs/docs/fbw-a32nx/installation.md

 ![How to find the correct Community folder](assets/find-community-folder.png "How to find the correct Community folder")

-To find the Community folder MSFS is actually using you can go to your General Settings in MSFS and activate Developer Mode (1).
-Then go to the menu and open the Virtual Filesystem (2).
-After click on Packages Folder --> "Open Community Folder" (3).
+To find the Community folder that MSFS is actually using please follow these steps:

+1. Go to your General Settings in MSFS and activate Developer Mode.
+2. Go to the menu and open the Virtual Filesystem.
+3. Click on Packages Folder --> "Open Community Folder" (3).

 This opens the Community folder in a Windows Explorer.